Gabboxl/crowdin-dotnet-sdk/README.md

 + Load remote strings from Crowdin Over-The-Air Content Delivery Network
 + Built-in translations caching mechanism (enabled by default, can be disabled)
 + Network usage configuration (All, only Wi-Fi or Cellular, Forbidden)
-+ Load static strings from the bundled RESX files (usable as fallback before the CDN strings loaded)
++ Load static strings from the bundled RESX/RESW files (usable as fallback before the CDN strings loaded)

 ### Requirements

-* .NET Standard 2.1 support
+* .NET Standard 2.0 support
-* Xamarin Forms 5.0 or newer

 ### Installation